I think all my western friends in TW are so in love with Philippines.They always told me how amazing this place is, but I never had a chance to visit.

 We sat sideways on the motorcycle, the driver was in front of us, and 2 more people sat next to the driver.
-So basically, there are 5 people on that tricycle.
-Crazy huh!?Thats something special you can only experience in Philippines. 😛
+Crazy huh!?Thats something special you can only experience in Philippines. lol

 What to do ?

-We stayed in the hostel –Villa Juana these days.
+Instead of villas or fancy hotels, we chose a small hostel – Villa Juana.
 The price was reasonable and the location is fine.
-The host there is super friendly.
-She helped us to organize all tours and everything we needed.
+The host there was super friendly.
+She helped to organize all tours and everything we needed.
 They also have scooter rental service.
 During those days, our schedule was like this :

 Day 1.
 Scooter around the island – White beach to Alona beach

 The beach closer to us are Alona, Dumaluan and White beach.
 The host recommended us to go the White beach, since it doesn’t need both entrance and parking fee.
 For me, White beach is undeveloped, nature and more for locals.
-There were only few foreigners there when we arrived, and most of them are westerns.
-I think we were the only Asians there except locals. lol.
+There were only few foreigners there when we arrived, and most of them are westerns. lol.